MateuszKubuszok/GameTheoryTools/README.md

 * implement actual logic of finding equilibria,
 * test it,
 * create main function that parses arguments and initiates parser.

+* Improve singletons - instances and mutexes variables can probaby be replaced with statrc ones,
+* same for strings inside toString() methods.
+It could help avoid continous reallocation of memory,
+* add Sublime Text settings for displaying line at 120 signs and make sure that nowhere that limit is exceeded,
+* add Condition to set calculations accuracy.